partha7978/TO-DO-APP-usingBootstrap/README.md

 Later I'll be add the delete functionality to each list buttons.

 -21 may-
-Adding the delete functionality to each li buttons
+Adding the delete functionality to each li buttons.

+Later I'll add the toggle functionality to every li element